File System Trees

 } j_key_t;

-: A bit field that encodes the record’s object identifier (in the 60 least-significant bits) and type (in the found most-significant bits).
+obj_id_and_type: A bit field that encodes the record’s object identifier (in the 60 least-significant bits) and type (in the four most-significant bits).

 Keys are ordered first by an object identifier and then by type.
 A File System Object’s records will be stored together sequentially.
 Search the FS-Tree for the first record with a given identifier and then enumerate subsequent records until reaching one with a different ID.